igaster/laravel_cities/README.md

-Geo::getCountries();                // Get a Collection of all countries Geo::getCountry('US');				// Get item by Country code Geo::findName('Nomos Kerkyras');	// Find item by (ascii) name Geo::searchAllNames('york');		// Search item by all alternative names.
-Case insensitive Geo::searchAllNames('vegas', Geo::getCountry('US'));	// ... and belongs to an item
+Geo::getCountries();                // Get a Collection of all countries Geo::getCountry('US');				// Get item by Country code Geo::findName('Nomos Kerkyras');	// Find item by (ascii) name Geo::searchNames('york');		// Search item by all alternative names.
+Case insensitive Geo::searchNames('vegas', Geo::getCountry('US'));	// ... and belongs to an item
 ```

 ## Traverse tree